pmitros/cpsd-lottery/docs/choose.md

 * Look at **grades 3-5**.
 There are much bigger differences between schools as kids get older.
 Briefly look at upper schools too but realize things may change completely in the next six years.

 <div class="dspacer"/>
-# Still have concerns about Cambridge schools?
+# Still have questions about Cambridge schools?

 ### How good are CPSD schools?
 Should I worry?